08/07/16

 Kangs Solicitors can help in making this type of application and it is important that, for an appeal to be heard out of time, leave is requested and the reasons as to why your application is out of time is fully explained to the Court.

-How can Kangs Solicitors help you with Criminal Appeal Cases?
+How we can help you with Criminal Appeal Cases?

 Kangs Solicitors can help you with your Criminal Appeal whether it’s to the Crown Court, Court of Appeal, Supreme Court or the European Court of Human Rights.